 Step 2: Click on the clone tool and increase the brush size until you get the coverage you need.
 Option + Click on the source you want to clone.

 Step 3: Press and drag the brush, paying close attention to where the Plus sign moves.
-In our case, we don’t want to clone the model’s feet or the baseboard of the wall.
+In our case, we don’t want to clone the model’s feet or the wall’s baseboard.
 As a result, we had to use the Option + Click multiple times to clone the right areas.

 This is our result:

 You’ve learned how to expand your image on all four sides.
-Practice this technique with other images.
+Practice this technique with other photos.
 The more you do this, the faster you’ll get.

 Frequently Asked Questions

 What Are Other Ways To Create A Smooth And Seamless Backdrop In Photoshop?

 There are several methods to achieve this effect.
 One method involves creating an alpha channel mask over the entire image.
 You’ll be able to paint any color on it if it doesn’t touch the original image.
 This will allow you to fill up the area behind the subject without affecting the rest of the picture.
 Another option is to duplicate the Background Layer and apply some filters to it.